Representing the payday lending industry, this trade organization also strives to empower consumers.

 What is the Community Financial Services Association of America?

-Its mission is to keep payday lending legal while informing consumers of the possible negative impacts.
-But keep in mind that it’s still run by lenders, meaning some of the policies may conflict with consumers’ financial interests.
+But keep in mind that it’s still run by lenders, meaning some of its policies may conflict with consumers’ financial interests.

 Which lenders are members of the CFSA?